 Bank statements have a section called “Deposits to Your Account.”
 Look at the total for check deposits and the total for credit card deposits.
 Make sure no other deposits other than customer payments have been included in your monthly revenue entered in row number ten and eleven in Model Segment 8.

-As already explained, the model provides two chart-of-accounts classifications for revenue.
+As already explained, the model provides two chart-of-account classifications for revenue.
 The two-revenue chart of account descriptions used in the home-based practice model is Revenue Paid by credit and debit cards and Revenue Paid by check and cash.
-If two better account classification exist that provide informational value for sure use it.
+If two better account classifications exist that provide informational value for sure use it.
 If not, use the same account description for the two revenue accounts as used in the home-based business practice model.

 The two-revenue account classification structure included in the model provides more value in FastBooks Solutions Model 1 which was designed for a business with employees who have some employees who track or bill for their time.
 A good example is provided in the Dentistry Practice Model.
 The chart of account descriptions used for the two revenue accounts in Model Segment 8 in cells B10 and B11 is Revenue Service Group 1 -Dentists and Revenue Service Group 2 -Hygienists.
 The structure for both FastBooks Solutions Models is provided on the homepage of the website.

-From a big picture perspective; it’s a good general practice to have a few deposits that are not related to customer payments as possible in your business bank account.
+From a big picture perspective; it’s a good general practice to have a few deposits that are not related to customer payments as possible to flow through your business bank account.
 When populating any yellow highlighted input cell in any core sheet tab Model Segment you can enter a number, a simple to very intricate calculation, cell notes or a [cell-pointer].
 So, if a check for a non-customer transaction is included in the total for checks deposited, use the bank statement total and subtract the check that is not revenue related, and add a note in the cell for an audit trail.

 Now to explain how to populate the expense account categories included in your chart of accounts as displayed in Model Segment 8.